Battle of Gaixia: Battle

-Having been defeated, Xiang Yu retreated with the survivors to his camp, where they were surrounded, and that night the Han infantry, many of whom were Chu in origin, sung traditional songs of Chu.
+Having been defeated, Xiang Yu retreated with the survivors to his camp, where they were surrounded, and that night the Han infantry, many of whom were Chu in origin, sang traditional songs of Chu.
 This induced homesickness and desertions in Xiang Yu's army and made Xiang believe that many Chu soldiers had already defected to the Han armies before the battle at Gaixia.
 Hemorrhaging soldiers through defections and believing his position hopeless, Xiang fled later that night with only 800 cavalry.
 Pursued by Han cavalry under Guan Ying and having lost most of his remaining followers during the pursuit, when he reached the Wu River he was ashamed of how many of his native Wu soldiers had died under him, and he chose to fight a last stand by the river against the Han cavalry rather than return to his Wu homeland.
-Reportedly killing hundreds of his Han pursuers and suffering a dozen wounds he cut his own throat.
+He reportedly killed hundreds of his Han pursuers and suffered a dozen wounds before he committed suicide by cutting his own throat.
 The Han cavalrymen, who had been promised rewards for the killing of Xiang Yu, tore apart his body in the fight to claim responsibility for his death.
 When five soldiers fitted together Xiang Yu's head and limbs to identify him, the reward - 1000 catties of gold and a fief of 10,000 households - was divided between them five ways.

 Aftermath

-By 202 most resistance had been crushed.
+By 202 BC, most resistance had been crushed.
 Han Xin captured the cities of Lu and Huling (Lu eventually surrendered on being shown the head of Xiang Yu), and Liu Bang sent Jin Xi to conquer the pro-Xiang Yu kingdom of Linjiang and capture its king Gong Wei, who was executed by Liu.
-In February Liu Bang ascended the throne as Gaozu, the first emperor of the Han Dynasty.
+In February, Liu Bang ascended the throne as Gaozu, the first emperor of the Han dynasty.
 Had Xiang Yu successfully retreated into Wu, he might have been able to stall the Han advance.